Graduate Education in SRM

 Research Facilities and Faculty

-FNRM students work with faculty in a variety of sophisticated laboratories.
-Graduate students have access to diverse analytical equipment and measuring devices, and comprehensive, investigative computing capabilities.
-FNRM faculty and students conduct research throughout the world, particularly in the northeastern United States.
+SRM graduate students have access to diverse analytical equipment and measuring devices, and comprehensive, investigative computing capabilities.
+SRM faculty and students conduct research throughout the world, particularly in the northeastern United States.
 ESF's 25,000 acres on regional New York state campuses and field stations offer a broad diversity of forest ecosystems for teaching and intensive research that evaluates terrestrial and aquatic environments.
 Faculty and students also pursue research on lands managed by the state Department of Environmental Conservation, USDA Forest Service, U.S. Fish and Wildlife Service, National Park Service, and Bureau of Land Management.
 Many students also conduct research and serve internships in Washington, D.C., New York City, Albany, and other international, national, regional, and state resource management headquarters.

 310A Bray Hall, One Forestry Drive